algosup/2022-2023-project-1-smart-signage-Project-4-group/Documents/Technical-Specifications.md

 ## 4.2 Rollback:

-In case we need to do a rollback during the developement of the product, we would have to first select the time we need to set the rollback ( if one week ago is selected we will take the files in there states & week ago ), when we selcted the good moment, verify that we didn't created some files we don't want to be deleted ( and save them if that is the case ) and finaly we would use github to take the commits that were in place at the specified date.
+In case we need to do a rollback during the developement of the product, we would have to first select the time we need to set the rollback ( if one week ago is selected we will take the files in there states & week ago ), when we selected the good moment, verify that we didn't created some files we don't want to be deleted ( and save them if that is the case ) and finaly we would use Github to take the commits that were in place at the specified date.

 # 5. How will we adapt it to our client:

 From what our client want, the device has to scan the modules each thirty minutes to send to the customer the state of the device.
-Furthermore, if the customer wants to have a update of the device's state, he could click on a button on tha app and the device's clock would be reset to zero and sending an update.
+Furthermore, if the customer wants to have a update of the device's state, he could click on a button on the app and the device's clock would be reset to zero and sending an update.

 # 6. How will we provide support or maintenance: